-This topic contains 3 replies, has 2 voices, and was last updated by Stephan 4 years, 2 months ago.
+- This topic has 3 replies, 2 voices, and was last updated 5 years, 2 months ago by Stephan.

 The real typical question is: what if you get hit by a beer truck tonight?

 I’m thinking there are a few people following your website who have not quite mastered the intricacies of business cycle investing, particularly as relating to when to shift allocations.
 I know you post monthly the indicators you utilize to determine the current phase, but can your average follower replicate your determinations?

 Finally, how old are you and how long can we anticipate your “hobby” to last. 🙂